aranganath24/data_bootcamp/content/git_github.md

 ---
 layout: default
-title: Version Control and Code Sharing: Git and Github
+title: Version Control and Code Sharing With GitHub
 has_children: true
 nav_order: 1.52
 ---